 Given the significant limitations, a genuine obsidian kitchen knife is not a recommended tool for general culinary use.
 So, who might find value in owning one?

-• Collectors and Enthusiasts: For those fascinated by ancient tools, geology, or unique blades, an obsidian knife can be a stunning display piece and a testament to natural craftsmanship.
+- Collectors and Enthusiasts: For those fascinated by ancient tools, geology, or unique blades, an obsidian knife can be a stunning display piece and a shows natural craftsmanship.

 “While an obsidian kitchen knife might be a marvel to behold, its true value lies outside the bustling kitchen,” advises Jane Doe, Awilu’s lead material science researcher.
 “For daily cooking, you need a knife you can trust to perform consistently, safely, and durably – qualities that traditional steel and modern ceramic knives deliver much more effectively.”